QodotPlugin/qodotplugin.github.io/docs/beginner's-guide-to-qodot/applying-textures.md

 # Applying Textures

-While you can follow the steps shown in [Building Maps](building-maps.md), most maps will be missing textures.
-Qodot can automate the process of applying textures to your map geometry.
+While you can follow the steps shown in [Building Maps](building-maps.md) without additional setup, most maps will be missing textures when built.

+If your .map file has textures applied to the geometric brushes, Qodot can automate the process of applying those textures to your map geometry in Godot.

 1. TOC
 {:toc}

 ## Overview

-The ideal pipeline to take a texture from "Godot project" to "on QodotMap geometry" is:
+The pipeline to take a texture from "Godot project" to "on QodotMap geometry" is:

-1. Use a Trenchbroom game config that reads your Godot project directory as "Game Path".
+1. Create a Trenchbroom game config (.cfg) that uses your Godot project directory as its *Game Path* in Preferences.
-1. Add a texture to your Godot project directory, in a folder called `/textures`.
+1. Add an image to your Godot project directory, in a folder called `/textures/subfolder`.
 1. Refresh Trenchbroom texture collections by pressing <kbd>F5</kbd>.
-1. Enable any Trenchbroom texture collections containing your new texture.
+1. Enable new texture collections in Trenchbroom using the Texture tab.
-1. Apply the texture to a brush in Trenchbroom.
+1. Select the brush you want to texture and click the texture to paint it.
-1. Click Full Build on a QodotMap.
+1. Click Full Build on a QodotMap to view the texture in Godot.

 The rest of this page will go through each of these steps.

 Warning
 {: .label .label-red }
-Don't add new files to the `res://addons/qodot` folder.
-Anything added here can be erased if you update Qodot.
-However, you are free to use and copy files in `res://addons/qodot` as illustrated later on this page.
+Don't add new files to the `res://addons/qodot` folder or any of its subfolders.
+Anything added here will be overwritten or erased if you update Qodot.
+However, you are free to use and copy files in `res://addons/qodot` as shown later on this page.

 ## Creating a Textures folder